Aggregates in Power BI visualizations

 Working with aggregates in Power BI service can be confusing; maybe you have a numeric field and Power BI won't let you change the aggregation.
 Or maybe you have a field, like a year, and you don't want to aggregate it, you just want to count the number of occurrences.

-To help you navigate the confusion we have a special section at the end of this article called Tips and troubleshooting.
+To help you navigate the confusion we have a special section at the end of this article called Considerations and troubleshooting.
 If you don't find your answer there, post your question on the Power BI Community forum for a quick response directly from the Power BI team.

 Change how a numeric field is aggregated